kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -SearchString cloud0).userprincipalname | Set-CloudLicense -MoveOptionsFromOneSkuToAnother
 ```

-Moves **ENABLED** options (Service Plans) from one Sku to another Sku.
-the person running the script will be presented with 2 GUIs to select the Source Sku and the Destination Sku.
+Moves ENABLED options (Service Plans) from one Sku to another Sku. the person running the script will be presented with 2 GUIs to select the Source Sku and the Destination Sku.
 All Source Sku options will be moved to their corresponding, same-named option in the Destination Sku.

 The script will strip off MOST version numbers for a best-effort match from unlike SKUs (for ex, E3 to E5) This is the list of what is stripped off currently, (more can be added to Get-UniqueString.ps1)

 _E3 _E5 _P1 _P2 _P3 _1  _2    2   _GOV    _MIDMARKET  _STUDENT    _FACULTY    _A  _O365

-To have a look at the Options use the following command - this will display the option names mentioned above (and corresponding "friendly name")
-Get-AzureADUser -SearchString foo | Set-CloudLicense -DisplayTenantsSkusAndOptionsLookup
+To have a look at the Options use the following command - this will display the option names mentioned above (and corresponding "friendly name") Get-AzureADUser -SearchString foo | Set-CloudLicense -DisplayTenantsSkusAndOptionsLookup

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 Get-Content .\upns.txt | Set-CloudLicense -MoveOptionsFromOneSkuToAnother -MoveOptionsSourceOptionsToIgnore -MoveOptionsDestOptionsToAdd
 ```